8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 {!! dateblock !!}

+## Wednesday, August 9, 2023

+Didn’t have a good recovery after Monday and Tuesday.
+My ankle muscles (not my calves) were very annoyed.
+My left hamstring is awake now; also not happy about it.

+I decided I’d cut back on the reps moving forward, and would take the day to focus on active recovery stuff.

+In the shower I did a regular one-legged slouch; 10 reps, both sides.
+The hip lifts and everything else was the same from the previous day.

+I did both 1 mile walks, and breathing meditation.

+I also started paying close attention to the way I was standing.

+I’ve been standing at work since the late 90s while working retail and the early-aughts while at a desk.
+So, I haven’t really paid much attention.

+I think my body has developed some anti-patterns and unhealthy compensations.
+I have also developed some interesting habits.

+The first one I realized was that I tend to favor standing on my right leg when I stand on one leg throughout the day.
+I also tend to lock my left knee when standing on both feet; my right tends to be me relaxed.

+I started experimenting with not locking my knee, and standing on my left leg when shifting to one leg.

+By the end of the day the bottom of my left mid-foot was pissed.

+## Tuesday, August 8, 2023

+Same shower routine as the day before.

+One modification to the exercises throughout the day.
+During 2 of the rounds I did 10 standing hip rotations, both sides; I plan to do these on Tuesdays, Thursdays, and Fridays.
+(Really trying to wake up my left ass cheek, and strengthen the right.)

+I decided to add an evening 1 mile lap to my days.
+That brings me up to 2 miles per day, with a longer bit on the weekend for grocery run.

+## Monday, August 7, 2023

+Shower routine:

+1. 5 standing hip rotations, exceedingly slow; both sides.
+2. 20 hip lifts; both sides.
+3. 10 wall presses; both sides.
+4. 30 toe abductions; seated.
+5. Foot massage, traction, and toe torsion.
+6. 2 minutes assisted toe and ankle extensions; both sides.
+7. 2 minutes assisted toe and ankle dorsiflexions; both sides.
+8. 10 rounds of vagal nerve stimulation breath work; 4 count inhale, chin lock and 4 count hold, 8 count exhale (after releasing chin lock).
+9. 10 rounds of 10 pelvic floor contractions.

+When possible, I did the following throughout the workday:

+1. Rock back breathing (5 count), 10 cat-cows, and upward-facing dog; once.
+2. 10 cat-cows, and upward-facing dog; twice.
+3. Wall breathing; 10 breaths.
+(Usually right after number 1.)
+4. 15 single-leg calf raises; both sides, 3 times.
+5. Pectoral corner stretch; 10 breaths.
+(Usually right after number 4.)
+6. Single arm wall press, hand down.
+(Usually right after number 5.)
+7. Couch quad stretch; 10 breaths, both sides, 3 times.
+(Usually after number 6.)

+This gives me the ability to create 3 pretty solid rounds, starting the cat-cow and with the couch quad stretch.
+And I just do three rounds to two per day.

+I’ve decided to try and do the week 1 day 1 warmup from the MovNat Fundamentals course on Mondays.
+It went pretty well.

+## Thursday, August 4 to Monday, August 6, 2023

+Decided to take a couple of recovery days, so not much going on or of note.

 ## Thursday, August 3, 2023

 According to WHOOP, this was my first day of reaching over 90 percent recovery.